Nitecon/IdAuth/README.md

 The module now functional but needs a lot of work and unit tests.
 Please note the 100% coverage indicator is currently not accurate as it only has one test file with 100% coverage :)

-Iap
+IdAuth
 =====
-Iap is designed to be a multi provider identity and authentication system.
+IdAuth is designed to be a multi provider identity and authentication system.
 Where as most modules that are currently available only allow single authentication systems the aim is to provide, access to many different authentication systems including Facebook / Github etc as additional providers.